samjl/pytest-phases/README.md

 - maximum-traceback-depth (Integer):
 Print up to the maximum limit (integer) of stack trace entries.

+## CI Test Rig Configurations
+The CI test device or rig configurations are retrieved from the test database.
+Currently the test rigs are structured in a similar way to the old configuration file format and a test rig contains a number (1+) of devices.
+This system allows a test to use the whole testrig (all devices) or a single device from it.

+ To use a single device use the --device option and set it to the name of the device you want to use e.g.

+ --device=ares

+ To use a whole test rig (all devices) you still only need to specify the name of a single device but use the --testrig option instead e.g.

+ --testrig=ares

+A file (.json) version of the configuration may be used by using the --config option rather than --device or --testrig.
+This also allows use of devices that do not have their configurations in the database.

+Note that the json file versions DO NOT have the same format as the previous configuration files but mirror the information in the database exactly.

+## CI Test Rig Reservations
+The plugin can check whether the user has the specified test device or rig reserved before allowing a test to start.
+The current default behaviour is to not check the reservation.
+To toggle checking the device reservation(s) use the --no-reserve flag.

 ## Current Limitations
 - failure/warning_message parameters expect a string rather than an expression